randalburns/pcds.2024/README.md

 # pp.ebook.2023
-Living document that might/will become an e-book for Parallel Programming
+Living document that will serve as an e-book for Parallel Programming Fall 2023.

+Clone this repository and the follow instructions in the environment/README.md